Principal Software Engineer @ Vay, previously worked at Uber and VMware

 Agree or disagree, but if you feel inspired after reeding my blog, me writing was not in vain.

 I am a principal software engineer at Vay, leading the development of a Golang-based distributed system that integrates with a deep tech stack to bring the company’s driverless technology to end-customers as a door-to-door mobility service.

 Prior to joining Vay, I was developing the scalable invoicing system at Uber.
 Before that I was at VMware, where I had the chance to partner with enterprise customers on building private cloud solutions and developer experience.

 I believe in deliberate architectural decisions and well-crafted code that is simple and effective at solving the customer’s problems.
 In my teams I always nurture thorough code review practice, which is fundamental for sharing know-how and keeping a high quality bar.

-I also teach C++ and OOP in my alma mater – New Bulgarian University.
+I also teach C++ and Object Oriented Programming in my alma mater – New Bulgarian University.